sanjay9616/JavaScript/general1.md

 388	What is microtask
 386	How do you implement zero timeout in modern browsers 384	What is web speech API
-383	How to cancel a fetch request
 381	What is AJAX
 379	How do you disable right click in the web page
 378	How do you capture browser back button
 377	What is the easiest multi condition checking
 374	How do you create copy to clipboard button
-372	How do you display data in a tabular format using console object 371	Is it possible to debug HTML elements in console 370	What is the purpose of dir method of console object 369	Is it possible to add CSS to console messages
-368	What are the placeholders from console object
 355	What is the difference between reflow and repaint 350	Does javascript uses mixins
 345	What is the difference between Shallow and Deep copy